Denisse-AB/Django_Appointments/README.md

 - Create a new directory
 - cd to your new directory

-- Create the virtual environment
+- Create a virtual environment
   - [Instructions to create the .env](https://docs.djangoproject.com/en/3.2/howto/windows/#setting-up-a-virtual-environment/).
   - [Virtual Environment](https://docs.python.org/3/tutorial/venv.html).